bcronje/docs/docs/management/ipfix.md

 - `Direction` - Valid string values are `Both`, `SendingToPeer` and `ReceivedFromPeer`.
 The default value if not specified is `Both`.
 IPFIX supports single direction flow information per data record.
 This means a normal bidirectional flow e.g. a TCP session, will generate two IPFIX data records, one for ingress information and a second for egress information.
 This is the default behaviour and what will be expected when you configure `Both` as the direction.
 In certain circumstances this might not be ideal, imagine you are running Enclave on System A and System B, both have IPFIX enabled and is monitoring a TCP session between them.
 With the default `Both` direction System A will export both ingress and egress data, while System B will also export both ingress and egress data.
 This means you end up with 4 flow records for a single TCP session.
 With the `SendingToPeer` and `ReceivedFromPeer` direction options you can limit flow information export to either egress information or ingress information respectively.
+> There is one exception to the direction setting.
+Frames dropped due to violation of [Access Control Rules](/management/policy/#access-control-rules) will always generate an IPFIX record and be exported, irrespective of the direction setting.
+For example, even if you have configure `ReceivedFromPeer`, if an outgoing frame to a remote Enclave peer is dropped due to an [Access Control Rules](/management/policy/#access-control-rules) violation, Enclave will still report on this egress record.

+- `Interval` - The interval in millisecond that Enclave will generate and export interim IPFIX flow records.
+If `Interval` is set to 0, then Enclave will only generate and export flow records at the end of each flow.
+The default value is 0.

 At the bottom of the configuration file add the following JSON configuration: